- Public WiFi hotspots can be dangerous because anyone can connect and intercept data.

 Open WiFi networks have absolutely zero security, and all the data you’re sending to the internet is completely unencrypted.
 That means particularly anyone connected to the same network can gain access to your personal data.
 So, one doesn’t even need to be a hacker to break into your computer.

 What allows all of this to happen, besides your data being completely unencrypted, is the IP address.
 As soon as you connect to a WiFi network, your device gets its IP address.
-So, the attacker basically knows your IP address even before you connect.
+So, the attacker knows your IP address even before you connect.

 The best way to trick the Joker is to disguise your IP address.
 Because if you’re not using the default IP address of the public network, it will be much harder for attackers to track you down.
 If you don’t know how to change your IP address, just stick with me.
 The explanation is down below.

-Hide your IP address with VPN
+Hide your device IP on WiFi networks with VPN

 When you connect to a Virtual Private Network (VPN), you create a virtual tunnel that not only encrypts your data but also uses the IP address of the VPN server.
 So, you’ll solve both problems of open WiFi networks with just one application.